top of page

 Spider-Man Remastered

-Took what worked, added much needed polish, then smothered it with terrible civilian missions and minigames.
+They took what worked, added needed polish, then smothered it with terrible civilian missions.
 Batman's Arkham combat is welcome, but his gadgets aren't.
-The characterization feels off accross the board.
+The characterization is off across the board.
 The new face is actually an improvement.
-It has the best line up of costumes.
+It has the best use of costumes yet.

 Release: Nov 12, 2020